 At UCSB, we believe that belonging is a core value.

-UCSB defines hazing as "any activity expected of someone joining or participating in a group that humiliates, degrades, abuses, or endangers them, regardless of a person’s willingness to participate," and has a zero-tolerance approach to hazing.
+UC definition of accountability hazing as "any activity expected of someone joining or participating in a group that humiliates, degrades, abuses, or endangers them, regardless of a person’s willingness to participate," and has a zero-tolerance approach to hazing.
 While hazing directly contravenes most organizational goals and values, many campus groups participate in activities that, often unknowingly, cause mental or physical harm to their members.

 Image